hrithvikcodes/realtime-room-chat/README.md

 *   **Secure Auth** : JWT Based Authentication for user safety.
 *   **Global Discovery**  : Search and join any existing chat room across the platform.
 *   **Room Management** : Admin led rooms with capabilities to **kick members**, add room profile picture, update room details like description, name.
+*    **Storage Optimization**: Automatic cleanup of old media; when a user updates or deletes a media file, the previous file is deleted from **ImageKit** storage to save space.

 *   **Structured Backend** : Modular architecture with dedicated routers, models, and CRUD layers for scalability.

 ## Tech Stack